-Appliances do get old and wear out, so they can definitely be the source of the trip.
+Appliances do get old and worn out, so they can definitely be the source of the trip.
 One important thing to remember is that just because the outlet still works, it does not mean that the GFCI is working.
-While newer models include a feature that stops the flow of power if the GFCI is not working, but older models will not turn off and should be tested frequently to ensure their work ability.
+While newer models include a feature that stops the flow of power if the GFCI is not working, older models will not turn off and should be tested frequently to ensure their workability.

-How do you wire a GFCI outlet for a garbage disposal?
+How do you wire a GFCI outlet for garbage disposal?

 You are probably curious if GFCI’s are required for garbage disposals, and the answer according to the NEC is no, they are not required, but they are a great option regardless because of the closeness garbage disposals have with water.
 Local codes sometimes may require them.

-In order to install a GFCI for a garbage disposal, you will need a electrical box that is within the reach of the garbage disposal cord.
-Normally, it cannot share an electrical box with other appliances, unless the electrical box is 20 amps, and being shared with something like a dishwasher.
+In order to install a GFCI for garbage disposal, you will need an electrical box that is within the reach of the garbage disposal cord.
+Normally, it cannot share an electrical box with other appliances, unless the electrical box is 20 amps, and is shared with something like a dishwasher.
 It will require a 10 or 15 amp power box.
 Screw the box to the wall, ensuring there is a hole you can feed the electrical cable through.